runemadsen/runemadsen-2012/writings/printing-code/index.md

 <!--### Assignment for next week

 * Even though you only have 1 week to do it, this assignment is your mid-term.
-Something about designing a logo.-->
+Something about designing a logo.
+Have any ideas?
+We can go through it now?
+Or else come to office hours. -->

 Week 7: _Midterm Presentations_
 -----------------------------